Lolgamer928/Scanner-Info/README.md

 Phone number scanning with custom prefixes provided by the user.

-Optional dark web search for publicly accessible and legal data.

 Structured output in JSON and CSV for easy analysis and reporting.

 Interactive CLI interface with prompts for missing fields (first name, last name, password, email, phone).